liev2525/Data-Analysis-Projects/README.md

 These projects reflect my skills in handling diverse datasets and extracting meaningful conclusions to support decision-making.
 Feel free to check them out and reach out for any questions or feedback.

+##SALARIES ANALYSIS
+Companies' Salary Dataset for Various Job Roles/Titles This salary dataset contains real-world salary information collected from multiple companies across different locations, job roles, and employment types.
+The goal of this analysis is to help future job seekers to understand salary trends, pay distribution, and factors influencing compensation in the job market.

 ## AMAZON SALES ANALYSIS
 In this project, I used a dataset found on kaggle to analyze automotive sales transactions, examining details like Order Number, Quantity Ordered, Price, Product Line, Customer Information, and other pertinent factors.
 By closely examining important elements such as sales volume, transaction sizes, customer demographics, and specific order details among different automobile models, my aim is to discover significant insights.
 The goal of this analysis is to offer the management, potential buyers and stakeholders a comprehensive comprehension of automotive sales trends, empowering them to make informed decisions.